-'work with partners to maximise the economic wellbeing of businesses in the area, making the district a better place to live and work'
+'work with partners to maximise the economic wellbeing of businesses in the area, making the District a better place to live and work'

-There are seven key objectives for Economic Development, identified below:
+There are seven key themes for Economic Development, identified below:

-- 1. Work in partnership to support the needs of the business community in the area. - Working with partners develop the skills of the local workforce to meet the needs of businesses now and in the future, to maintain low levels of unemployment in the district and encourage jobs that add value to the local economy. - 3.
-Support town centre and industrial estate enhancement initiatives aimed at improving the environment ensuring they area economically prosperous and competitive. - 4.
-Work with partners to ensure that businesses, including rural businesses have access to quality and effective business support initiatives locally. - Facilitate appropriate local transport and infrastructure developments which balance businesses needs whilst respecting local environmental constraints. - 6.
-Develop tourism and heritage initiatives which provide new local employment and wealth generation opportunities, and visitor attractions aimed at improving access to recreation facilities and preserving the Districts' heritage for future generations.
+- Work in partnership to support the needs of the business community in the area, to enable it to develop and grow and thus contribute to the economic prosperity of the District. - Working with partners, develop the skills of the local workforce to meet the needs of businesses now and in the future, to maintain low levels of unemployment in the District and encourage jobs that add value to the local economy. - Support town centre and industrial estate enhancement initiatives aimed at improving the environment ensuring the area is economically prosperous and competitive. - 4.
+Work with partners to ensure that businesses, including rural businesses have access to quality and effective business support initiatives locally. - 5.
+Facilitate appropriate local transport and infrastructure developments which balance businesses needs whilst respecting local environmental constraints.

-7. Taking advantage of inward investment opportunities to secure the future economic prosperity of the district.
+- 6. Develop tourism and heritage initiatives which provide new local employment and wealth generation opportunities, and visitor attractions aimed at improving access to recreation facilities and preserving the Districts' heritage for future generations. - 7.
+Taking advantage of inward investment opportunities to secure the future economic prosperity of the District.